nature613/hadoop-mapreduce-examples/HIVE.md

-# TP5 - Apache Hive - Beeline Client
+# Session 5 - Apache Hive - Beeline Client

 ## 1.1.
 Creating a Connection to the Beeline Client